Château La Pointe

 The aromatic freshness, balance and suppleness of this Merlot-dominant Pomerol will suit lovers of young wine.
-In its early years it will offer floral notes, a tasty, juicy touch of red and black berries and slightly spicy toasty flavours.
+In its early years, it will offer floral notes along with a tasty, juicy touch of red and black berries and slightly spicy toasty flavours.

 To air, decant or just enjoy?

 Airing : when the vintage is young (under 10 years old ) it is recommended to decant one hour before serving so that there is a good contact with air.
 This oxygenation allows the wine to ‘open up’, freeing the aromas and softening the tannins.

 Decanting : when the vintage is old (over 10 years old ) a natural deposit may form in the bottom of the bottle.
 The wine lover often asks for the wine to be poured delicately into the decanter so as to leave the deposit in the bottle.
 Decanting a very old wine (over 20 years) can, however, be a mistake as a sudden contact with air may deteriorate a wine that has become fragile with age.